[00:00:00] Sound Effect: Three gavel bangs.

 Please rise as Judge John Hodgman enters the courtroom and presents an obscure cultural reference.

-Do you swear to abide by Judge John Hodgman’s ruling, despite the fact that when he goes camping, he brings a mid-tier business hotel?
+Do you swear to abide by Judge John Hodgman’s ruling, despite the fact that he gets followed around by one of those little cartoon rain clouds?

 Judge Hodgman, you may proceed.

 [00:01:57] John Hodgman: Uh, Abby and Aidan, you may be seated for an immediate summary judgment in one of yours favors.